Sign in →

 Clinical Information

--C3-dehydrogenation of dehydroepiandrosterone (DHEA)
+-C3-dehydrogenation of DHEA

 -Catalyzed by 3-beta-hydroxysteroid dehydrogenase-2 (adrenals and gonads)